-1. Evaluate college processes to ensure they are efficient, effective, and upto-date responsiveness.
+While many areas on campus are effective, at an institution as large as El Camino College, it is easy for roadblocks to impede efficiency and responsiveness.
 As such, we wish to improve all internal College and student processes, and we will work to reduce roadblocks.
 This will require that staffing choices, evaluation measures, and consultation processes reflect this goal.
 We feel great urgency in addressing this need, especially when it comes to those processes relevant to campus safety.
 In the end, this supports Strategic Initiative E: Institutional Effectiveness, as well as Strategic Initiative C's emphasis on "an effective process of collaboration" and "collegial consultation."